The Bureaucratic Maze

 Self-contained classrooms usually have a small number of children with a variety of special needs.
 The teacher may have extra training in special education and receive help from one or more aides.
 Therefore, the big advantage of a self-contained classroom is extra individual attention.

 However, there are several disadvantages to self-contained classrooms.
 Children with Asperger Syndrome often gain more knowledge about social interactions and how the “normal” world operates in a mainstream classroom.
 Academics may be “watered down” in a self-contained classroom.
-Children with autism or Asperger Syndrome do not do well with emotionally disturbed children who are often streetwise and aggressive.
+Children with Asperger Syndrome do not do well with emotionally disturbed children who are often streetwise and aggressive.
 If these two groups are together in a self-contained classroom, you often produce a combination of the perfect victim and victimizer.

 Sometimes a child may start out in a self-contained classroom and gradually transition to a mainstream one.
 This usually has to be done slowly and takes an average of two months to two years.
 It may begin with just a half-hour at a time in the regular classroom for elementary school students and an hour at a time in the student’s strongest subject on the high school level.
 Some experts recommend seating the Aspie next to a successful student who can help him with organization and provide class notes, if necessary.